 • Revelation consummates the covenant relationship in the new creation.

-You’ve been mapping this for months: Scripture is not a flat collection of verses.
-It has structure, patterns, semantic fields, and narrative arcs.
-Analyzing the Word exposes:
+Scripture is not a flat collection of verses.
+The Word has structure, patterns, semantic fields, and narrative arcs.

 • how Hebrew and Greek terms carry layered meaning